The Royal Historical Society History Today prize rewards high-quality work by undergraduates in their final-year dissertations.

 It is jointly sponsored by the Society and History Today magazine, and is part of our close association with a magazine which since 1951 has been a pioneer in communicating the results of historical scholarship to the general public.
 The winner will be awarded a prize of £250 and, at the discretion of the Editor of History Today, an edited article-length version of their dissertation will be published in a future issue of the magazine.

 Ella Sbaraini was the 2019 winner.
 You can read her essay ‘In Praise of Older Women’ in History Today magazine (November 2019).

 How to Enter

 - The potential level of entries to the prize is large and to reduce numbers to manageable proportions we limit entries to one for every UK Higher Education institution.

 - Departments are invited to nominate the candidate judged by the examiners to have presented the best dissertation.

-- History departments should complete this Entry Form.
+- History departments should complete a History Today Prize Entry Form.
 They will be asked to upload a copy of the dissertation.

 All enquiries about the Prize should be addressed to the Administrative Secretary, Imogen Evans, at: firstname.lastname@example.org